 Smartphones tend to be equipped with better cameras than tablets.

 For the best quality scans from your mobile device, follow our tips: use uniform non-white backgrounds, even natural lighting, and steady hands for a picture that’s perfectly suitable for OCR.

-Try FineReader for iOS and Android, the first AI-powered scanner to quickly capture docs and books, create copies in PDF and JPEG, and extract texts from scans.
+Try FineReader for iOS, the first AI-powered scanner to quickly capture docs and books, create copies in PDF and JPEG, and extract texts from scans.